On the

 has been supportive, what was harmful, and their ideal vision of

-therapy services for trans folks to come.
+trans folks to come.
 Panelists addressed

 specifics such as: how to create respectful forms; making waiting

-rooms and offices more inviting to trans folks; the negative impact on
+rooms and offices more inviting to

 the therapeutic relationship when therapists act as gatekeepers to